EilynVargas/eilynvargas.github.io/README.md

 # Portfolio
-This is my professional portfolio where I have all my projects.
+This page is under construction! ⚠️🔨
-I'll be adding more projects comming soon!
+Welcome to my professional portfolio.
+I’m currently adding projects, and more will be available soon.

-If you want to check my portfolio on live, follow this link --> https://eilynvargas.github.io
+In the meantime, you can view my live portfolio here: https://eilynvargas.github.io ✨Please be kind and avoid copying my design.